ON SALE NOW

 4. Flexibility – Unlimited free ticket exchanges.

-5. Exclusive Offers – Subscribe to the full year by 1 Dec 2018 with the code SDC2019 to go in the draw to WIN A Hobart Art Weekend!
-Plus receive a range of arts and dining offers (T&Cs online).
+5. Exclusive Offers – Receive a range of arts and dining offers.
 See full list of benefits below.

 All 2019 Subscribers will be posted a subscription card that entitles them to the following benefits valid from 1 January until 31 December 2019.
 All promo codes and links required will be supplied with subscription cards and via email.